andyjennings314/IMATTC/README.md

 - Total overhaul of the main mission listing, featuring:
   - Better use of screen space
   - More distinct colouration and iconography for mission status
-  - Consistent mission ordering (missions are always sorted by mission name)
+  - Consistent mission sorting criteria
   - Intel link to published missions
 - User-created categories for missions, including "preview as banner" functionality.
 - Minor UI enhancements to mission creation/editing